 Take into consideration the client’s opinion.
 If his idea doesn’t violate norms for building construction and does not contradict the interior concept developed, try to use it.
-It’s good to keep an open mind, as clients can actually propose some pretty interesting ideas.
+It’s good to keep an open mind, as it may result in some pretty interesting ideas.
 Better still, you can incorporate this idea after improving it and adjusting to design rules.

-Second strategy: make it crystal clear that the customer will have himself to blame
+Strategy 2: Make it clear that the customer will have himself to blame

 One of you takes full responsibilty for the outcome.
-If the client insists on the wrong decision which will spoil the interior project and ignores your arguments, try the method of “threats”.
-Explain him one more time why his idea is erroneous.
-After that, warn the client that if he persists, he will take full responsibility for the outcome!
+Explain one more time why the idea is erroneous.
+And then, warn the client that if he persists, he will take full responsibility for the outcome.

-After that, designer still needs to try and convince the client.
-Of course, you won’t be the one responsible, but you must explain as clear as possible all the consequences of his idea.
 Following phrase works like a charm: “Now that you are aware of all the implications, you must make a decision.
 But after that, you will not have any right to complain that I didn’t warn you”.
 Then, give him some time to think things over.
-At this stage, the clients tend to calm down and settle with designer’s opinion.
+At this stage, people tend to calm down and reflect.

-Third strategy: to convince the client, challenge him
+Strategy 3: To convince the customer, challenge him

 Indeed, in order to make things right, designer can do even more.
 Take full responsibility for the outcome of your idea.
 If you are 100% sure in your interior design, promise the client that if he doesn’t like the result of your project, you will realise the implementation of his idea at your own expense.
-Clients are usually happy with the arrangement.
-And having seen the concept realised, people don’t want to change a thing.
+And having seen the concept realised, people usually don’t want to change a thing.
 Risky?
 Sure!
 But so rewarding at the same time!
 From my own experience, the customer’s joy is totally worth it.

 The main thing is that at the stage of the development of a design concept, the customer may not fully realise what exactly he wants.
 So the task of a designer is not only to understand his wishes and develop an ideal interior design.
 As well as that, he must be able to convince the client that this idea is perfect for him.
 For that, I highly recommend using 3D design tools, as they will make your life way easier.
 Then comes the best part: realisation and customer’s happiness with the amazing result he gets.

 To sum up, we hope that our advice will help you to master the art of persuasion and make a convincing pitch.
-When working with particularly stubborn clients, however, use the power of 3D tools -interior and exterior visualisation, 3D model or animation, 360 view of your design concept or a virtual tour.
+When working with particularly stubborn people, however, use the power of 3D design tools.
+Consider getting interior and exterior visualisation, 3D model or animation, 360 view of your design concept or a virtual tour.
 It can make a huge difference and win the presentation for you!

 Present your architectural project like a piece of art with AI-powered CGI

 Our team will be happy to help you.
-Contact ArchiCGI to order 3D rendering services – start using 3D design as a tool to make your presentation breathtaking and visually powerful.
+Contact ArchiCGI to order 3D rendering services – start using 3D design tools to make your presentation breathtaking and visually powerful.

 We wish you most interesting projects and easy negotiations!